46OkuMen/46-okunen-monogatari/readme.md

 * Alternate Endings: 0% (0 / 723)

 ## How do I use this?
 * Wait for a patch to be released, of course.
-Then use LunarIPS or FLIPS to apply the patch to your 46 Okunen Monogatari .FDIs or .HDI.